Mikey-E/Research-Checklists/Review_Checklist.md

 ## Strengths

-- Is the problem clearly stated and motivated?
 - A runtime analysis might be a good thing to have in a paper.
 Not that you should necessarily always ask for this as a reviewer, but it's nice to have.
 - Beating the SOTA is not always necessary - you could have worse performance than the SOTA yet massive improvements in algorithm/time/space/etc. Likewise